TnTech-ECE/S25_Team4_MyCapstoneProject/detaildesign power.md

 The Power Management Subsystem ensures reliable, safe, and efficient electrical delivery to all modules of the greenhouse system — including three ESP32-based sensor units and one Raspberry Pi 4-based central processor.

-This design uses:
+This updated design uses:

-- 3-cell AA Eneloop Pro battery packs with MT3608 boost converters for ESP32 units.
+- Diymore 18650 V9 battery shields with Samsung 30Q 3000mAh 18650 cells for ESP32 units.
-- A Diymore 18650 Battery Shield with two 18650 Li-ion batteries to power the Raspberry Pi
+- An ECO-WORTHY 12V 50Ah LiFePO₄ battery connected to a DROK 12V-to-5V 5A buck converter (USB output) to power the Raspberry Pi 4.

 ---

 ## 2. Specifications and Constraints

 ### Specifications

-1. The subsystem **shall** provides regulated output voltages of 5V for all modules.
+1. The subsystem **shall** provide regulated output voltages of 5V depending on module requirements.
-2. Each ESP32 sensor module **shall** be powered by a 3-cell Eneloop Pro AA battery pack with a nominal voltage of 3.6V.
+2. Each ESP32 sensor module **shall** be powered by a Diymore 18650 V9 battery shield with four Samsung 30Q 3000mAh 18650 cells.
-3. Each ESP32 module **shall** include an MT3608 boost converter to raise the voltage to 5V.
+3.Each ESP32 sensor module **shall** operate for a minimum of 72 hours per charge cycle.
-4. Each sensor module **shall** operate for a typical duration of 10–12 hours per full charge cycle (it will depend on other subsystems to reach more than 72 hours).
+4. The Raspberry Pi 4 **shall** be powered by an ECO-WORTHY 12V 50Ah LiFePO₄ battery via a DROK buck converter that outputs regulated 5V via USB.
-5. The Raspberry Pi 4 **shall** be powered by a Diymore 18650 Battery Shield with two 18650 batteries.
+5. The power output to the Raspberry Pi 4 **shall** be delivered through a USB-A to USB-C cable.
-6. The Raspberry Pi subsystem **shall** operate for a typical duration of 6–7 hours per full charge cycle under light to moderate load conditions(it will depend on other subsystems to reach more than 72 hours).
+6. The battery system **shall** support over 72 hours of Raspberry Pi 4 runtime per charge.

 ### Constraints